This article covers connecting Unstructured to Delta Tables in Databricks.

 • USE SCHEMA on the tables’s parent schema (formerly known as a database) in Unity Catalog.

-• MODIFY and SELECT on the table.
+• If the table already exists, MODIFY and SELECT on the table.

 Learn how to check and set Unity Catalog privileges for AWS, Azure, or GCP.